-This article will cover frequently asked questions regarding custom materials within SimScale.
-Additionally, the workflow on how to set custom materials is discussed.
+This article will cover the features regarding custom materials within SimScale.
+Additionally, the workflows on how to set custom material properties and the custom materials library are discussed.

-- Can we add new materials to the list manually? – Yes
+- Can I add new materials to the library manually? – Yes

 Default Material Library

-SimScale provides some commonly used materials like Steel, Iron, Aluminium, etc by default.
+SimScale provides some commonly used materials like Steel, Aluminium, Air, Water, etc., by default:

-To define a specific (non-existing) material for the simulation, pick an existing material from the library and modify its properties as follows
+To define a material model for a simulation, that is not available in the default library, you can pick any existing material from the library and modify its properties (and name) as follows:

 As an example from Figure 2, pick Aluminium from the default list of materials and change its properties to a Stainless Steel 316 variant.
 Once done click on the checkmark on the top right and save.
 The same goes for fluids too.

-In SimScale, the Conductivity type settings are found within the solid Materials tab in the simulation tree.
-A total of three options are available:
+If you are curious about the example, in SimScale the Conductivity type settings is found within the solid Materials tab in the simulation tree.
+Three options are available:

 - Cross-plane orthotropic